execuc/u2if/README.md

 ## Why this project ?
 When I want to retrieve values from a sensor or even to play with a led or a button from the PC, I make an arduino program that communicate to the PC via the serial port.
 That umplies to define a serial "protocol" between the PC and the arduino and it is not necessarily reusable because it is specific.
+I find it interesting to implement a majority of the functionalities of the MicroPython machine module and add other protocols.

-Solutions already exist, for example [Blinka](https://github.com/adafruit/Adafruit_Blinka) from Adafruit via the FT2232H in CircuitPython or pyftdi in Python with the same IC.
+Solutions already exist, for example [Adafruit Blinka](https://github.com/adafruit/Adafruit_Blinka) from Adafruit via the FT2232H in CircuitPython or pyftdi in Python with the same IC.

-Nevertheless I find it interesting to implement a majority of the functionalities of the machine module and add other protocols.
+Note: now, firmware part can be also used with Adafruit Blinka !

 ## Implemented Interfaces
 The following features are coded: